Jettime: History

-The airline was originally founded under the name Jet Time by a group of Danish investors, and operated its first flight on 19 September 2006.
+The airline was originally founded as Jet Time by a group of Danish investors, and operated its first flight on 19 September 2006.

-In November 2016, it was announced that Jet Time and Scandinavian Airlines (SAS) would end their contract for Jet Time's operation of eight ATR 72-600s on behalf of SAS in early 2017, as SAS wanted to concentrate on larger aircraft.
+In November 2016, it was announced that Scandinavian Airlines would end the contract for Jet Time's operation of eight ATR 72-600s on SAS behalf in early 2017; SAS wanted to operate larger aircraft even in regional routes.
 Subsequently, Jet Time had phased out the relatively new ATR aircraft.

 The airline announced that it had filed for bankruptcy on 21 July 2020, after having discharged most of its employees in June due to the COVID-19 pandemic.
-However the airline expected to resume operations following the pandemic under a new company, which was established on 8 June 2020 under the name Jettime.
-Jet Time's assets were also to be transferred to Jettime, including Jet Time's CEO, a number of key employees, and five of Jet Time's Boeing 737 aircraft, for operations planned to resume by 2022.
+However the airline expected to resume operations following the pandemic as a restructured company, which was established on 8 June 2020 with the slightly similar name Jettime.
+Jet Time's assets were also transferred to Jettime, including the CEO, a number of key employees, and five of Jet Time's Boeing 737 aircraft, for operations planned to resume by 2022.
 A new, separate air operator's certificate was subsequently issued to the airline, and operations resumed in July 2021.